 The coffee shop was a small one but the storefront was all glass allowing passers-by to see the gleaming coffee urns and espresso machines ranged along the back wall.
 It only had 4 tables inside and 2 outside but the lineup seldom went under 7 people from 5 am when it opened to 8 pm when it closed.
 The owners had small fans blowing the addictive fragrance out onto the street whenever a sensor alerted the system to a person walking by.
 If they were coffee drinkers, this subterfuge seldom failed to bring them into the shop.
 And once inside, the full, penetrating fragrance of freshly roasted Columbian beans hooked them completely.

 Original artwork from the nearby art school hung from shoulder height to the ceiling on the two side walls while the wall behind the counter contained menus and pricing information written large enough that even unchipped eyes would be able to see.
 Naturally, the information was also available online for easy access.
-Smart regulars ordered their drinks to be ready at a preferred time and merely showed up to pickup the cups.
-Payment was, naturally, full automatic.
+Smart regulars ordered their drinks to be ready at a preferred time and merely showed up to pick up the cups.
+Payment was, naturally, fully automatic.

 Steven Nowicki , one of the lucky ones to get a seat at a shared table (no seat was ever empty for very long) sat drinking his coffee and watching those in the lineup.
 Nowicki was one of those handsome men who had no trouble attracting women with his blond curly hair, brilliant blue eyes, and a slim body topped off with an air of total trustworthiness.